M-delRio/Directory-Explorer-Backend/README.md

 The following steps are recommended prior to deployment.

+## Duplication of Error Handling Logic

+Currently all error handling occurs within the Express app.
+Certain error handling could be duplicated within the React and CLI tools.
+Checking to see if an invalid path was entered (path that contains a `\` character or attempts to move up a directory) would decrease the load of the Express app.

 ## Restarts - Process Manager and an Init System
-Currently the app is simply run with the `npm start` command.
+Currently the app is simply run with the `npm start` command (preceded by `npm install`).
 However this is not a robust setup for deployment.
 If the app or server crashes a reliable mechanism is required to ensure the app is run.

 A process manager such as *PM2* can be used to run the app as it restarts the app if it crashes.